yantrab/yangular/projects/mat-virtual-table/README.md

 # MatVirtualTable
-Virtual scroll table based on angualr material, and [this](https://github.com/lujian98/Angular-Material-Virtual-Scroll) repo .
-[DEMO](https://stackblitz.com/edit/mat-virtual-table-basic?file=src/app/app.component.ts)
+Virtual scroll table based on angualr material, with filtering and sorting

 ## Getting Started